Xenia Tchoumitcheva: TV host

 Among several hosting engagements, she presented the Miss Switzerland 2011 pageant live on the three national channels on 24 September 2011.

 In March 2012 Tchoumicheva started to host her own TV show about successful Italian businesses called "L'Italia che funziona", on Italian channels Rete 4 and Italia1.
 She also hosted Miss Ukraine 2012 in Russian, alongside the Russian comedians "Prozhektorperiskhilton" (ПрожекторПерисхилтон).

 In April 2013, Tchoumitcheva was the official host and catwalk model of the annual Energy Fashion Night with Irina Shayk.

 Since 2013, Tchoumitcheva works as a journalist for the Swiss economic magazine Bilan and has her own online show called La Recette de Mon Succès.

 Spokesmodel

 Tchoumitcheva has modelled for different brands including Visilab Sunglasses, Audi, Burger King and Casino Lugano.
 In 2012, she was the official face of the Spanish airline Air Europa, Revlon cosmetics and Nikon cameras.
 In 2015, Xenia becomes the official brand ambassadress for Swiss Smile luxury products.

 She also collaborated for her blog as the official fashion influencer with the Pirelli Calendar 2015, together with Scott Schumman from the blog The Sartorialist In 2016, Xenia's yearly partnership with the luxury watch brand IWC was announced.

 Writer

 As of 2012, Tchoumitcheva co-writes a monthly column for the cultural magazine Schweizer Monat and the luxury US magazine Haute Living.
 She also launched her own online business and luxury blog called "Chic Overdose" in the spring of 2013.

-In December 2020, Tchoumitcheva published a book "Empower Yourself", discussing motivation, independent thinking and gender equality.
+In December 2020, Tchoumitcheva’s book Empower Yourself was published by Watkins Media, with international distribution by Penguin Random House.
+The book addresses themes of motivation, independent thinking, and gender equality.